First and foremost, DO NOT USE ANY KIND OF PINE BEDDING.

 and will go a long way in reducing your own stress.

-We handle our babies regularly so they are socialized and used to being held, but, being in a new home and possibly traveling many miles
+We handle our babies regularly so they are socialized and used to being held, however, being in a new home and possibly traveling many

 How you go about handling your snake is also very important – Both for you and your snake.
 Knowing some things about your snake will